 When HD first arrived, many people said that there was no point.
 It took over and nobody in their right mind would prefer to watch SD now.
 Once again, when 4K arrived, there was no point to this, either.
 And so it goes, that quite often when new technology arrives, there is always resistance from some quarters.
 But what I find really fascinating is how quickly much more outlandish developments are also dismissed.

 As we have seen, what was outlandish yesterday is normal today.
-The same engineer also told me that Lytro would never (and could never) build a video capable version of its device.
+The same engineer also told me that (now defunct) Lytro would never (and could never) build a video capable version of its device.
 And yet, here we are again, with that very thing, albeit in gigantic prototype form.

-The interesting thing about the Lytro camera is that it has the potential to truly turn everything that we think we know about video production on its head.
+The interesting thing about the Lytro camera is that it had the potential to truly turn everything that we think we know about video production on its head.
 For one thing, it effectively renders frame rates irrelevant until post production.
 Shutter speed, too, is irrelevant until post.
 Everything we know about archaic green and blue screen compositing can also be thrown out onto the same pile as the horse drawn carriage, consigned to the curious bin of history.

 Even the lighting itself can potentially be adjusted in post, because the camera is effectively reverse raytracing to record the image.
 As a VR camera, are we looking at a real life version of the Esper machine in Blade Runner?
 While we are talking about light capture, this may also open the door to much better up-converting of resolutions, too.

 I can hear the howls of objection already.
 But with such capable new technology come lots of abilities that may not have been thought of at first, as well as consequences.
 Importantly, where Lytro is concerned, we are not talking about pie in the sky capabilities.
-We are talking about a technology that is out there, right now, and it is being used and developed further.
+We are talking about a technology that is out there, right now, and it is being used and developed further by others.
 This isn't idle futuristic speculation, but the 'here and now'.

 The moral of the story is not to be so quick to write off even the most outlandish or extreme of developments and to assume that their availability and effect will be felt much sooner than you think it will.
 History teaches us how quickly things can and do happen.
 Our current technological development is accelerating at an exponential rate.
 In other words, the rate of change and the number of vast new capabilities are appearing to market faster and faster and not at a constant drip feed.